 Seeds of many species are toxic to chickens.
 Concentrations >0.05% in the feed produce signs of toxicosis.
 At 0.2%, weight gain is reduced markedly; 0.3% causes death in 18 days.
 Lesions consist of ascites, swelling or cirrhosis of the liver, and hemorrhages.
 Resistance to the toxin increases with age.

-Diazinon is an organic phosphate and cholinesterase inhibitor commonly used for the control of a variety of insects around poultry houses.
+Diazinon is an organic phosphate and cholinesterase inhibitor commonly used to control a variety of insects around poultry houses.
 It should not be used inside poultry houses.
 Chickens will consume the diazinon crystals, which results in lacrimation, diarrhea, dyspnea, and death.
 Necropsy lesions include lung edema, fatty livers, and severe enteritis.
 The diazinon crystals might be seen in the crop and gizzard contents.
 Diagnosis can be confirmed by testing brain for cholinesterase activity.

 Lead poisoning usually is caused by paint or orchard-spray material.
 Metallic lead in amounts of 7.2 mg/kg body wt is lethal.
 Signs are depression, inappetence, emaciation, thirst, and weakness.
 Greenish droppings are commonly seen within 36 hr.
 As poisoning progresses, the wings may be extended downward.
 Young birds may die within 36 hr after ingestion.
 Acute lead poisoning may be diagnosed from the history and necropsy findings of a greenish brown gizzard mucosa, enteritis, and degeneration of the liver and kidney.
 Chronic poisoning results in emaciation and in atrophy of the liver and heart.
 The pericardium is distended with fluid, the gallbladder is thickened and enlarged, and urate deposits are usually found in the kidneys.
 Ingestion of lead shot often occurs in wild waterfowl on heavily gunned feeding grounds.
 Retention of only a few lead pellets in the gizzard can kill a duck.